newmediadenver/drupal-lamp/README.md

 mkdir assets
 vagrant install plugin vagrant-berkshelf
 ```
+*Note:* If you are on Mavericks, you will need to run: ```sudo /Library/StartupItems/VirtualBox/VirtualBox restart``` to get up and running.

 Now, you will have all the proper folders and files in place to run drupal lamp
 as an example site.
 However, what fun is that?!